Multi-keyboard/Multi-tests/2x2/README.md

 * USB FS
 * available reference design with usb device

+### MCU
-Choice went to STM32F303RCTx for the 3*8 GPIO pins STM32F3DISCOVERY reference design with a 303VC mcu, almost the same
+Choice went to STM32F303RCTx for the number of GPIO pins, floating point unit, RAM, and program space.
+STM32F3DISCOVERY reference design with a STM32F303VC mcu, which almost the same.

-LEDs: SK9822 ?
+### Power
+**Multiple power sources**
+We want to power the board from both USB and the programming port at the same time.
+We need schottky diodes for that.
+BAT60 does 3A and the forward voltage at 1A is under 0.5V depending on model.
+They're perfect.
+**LEDs power**
+The LEDS will only be powered from the USB port, not from the programming power.
+**Regulator**
+We will combine them with a LDO regulator (for the MCU only) to power it from (5V - Vf) => 3.3V.